Nikkei rises on hopes for European debt solution

-European Union leaders appeared closer on Sunday towards a plan to contain the euro zone's sovereign debt crisis, nearing agreement on bank recapitalisation and leveraging their regional rescue fund.
+European Union leaders appeared closer on Sunday toward a plan to contain the euro zone's sovereign debt crisis, nearing agreement on bank recapitalization and leveraging their regional rescue fund.

 "There was more progress than expected.
 So markets are now reversing some of their earlier selling in which they were trying to price in the chance of some banks being unable to raise cash," said Ryota Sakagami, chief strategist at SMBC Nikko Securities.

-But shares of management dispute-plagued Olympus Corp fell to their lowest in 13-1/2 years at one point in heavy trading.
+But shares of management dispute-plagued Olympus Corp (7733.T) fell to their lowest in 13- years at one point in heavy trading.
 The issue was the top-traded share by turnover.

 The Nikkei broke above resistance at its five-day moving average, which is now seen as a support point at 8,744.